arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 1. Open a browser and go to http://manage.windowsazure.com.

-1. When prompted, use your Office 365 credentials.
+1. When prompted, enter your Office 365 credentials.

-1. You will be presented with a screen asking you to get a subscription before you can start using Azure.
-Click the **Sign Up for Windows Azure** link.
+1. You will see a screen asking you to get a subscription before you can start using Azure.
+Click **Sign Up for Windows Azure**.

 	![Sign up for Azure](Images/sign-up-for-azure.png?raw=true)

 1. You will be taken to a screen where you will validate your details, agree with the Terms and Privacy statement and then finish signing up.
-Once the registration is over, you will be able to access the Management Portal.
+Once registered is over, you will be able to access the Management Portal.
 Now Azure and Office 365 are both linked to the same user account.

 #### Task 3 - Creating a Mobile Service and Registering your Apps in Azure AD ####

-1. In the [Management Portal](http://manage.windowsazure.com/) create a new Mobile Service.
+1. In the [Management Portal](http://manage.windowsazure.com/), create a new Mobile Service.
 You can choose between a new Free Database and an existing one.
 Make sure the **.NET (PREVIEW)** option is selected for the **Backend** drop-down list.

 	![Creating a Mobile Service](Images/creating-a-mobile-service.png?raw=true)